qoherent/ria-hub-docs/docs/content/.Installation/from-binary.en-us.md

 chmod +x gitea
 ```

-Note that the above command will download Gitea @version@ for 64-bit Linux.
+Note that the above command will download RIA Hub @version@ for 64-bit Linux.

 ## Verify GPG signature

-Gitea signs all binaries with a [GPG key](https://keys.openpgp.org/search?q=teabot%40gitea.io) to prevent against unwanted modification of binaries.
+RIA Hub signs all binaries with a [GPG key](https://keys.openpgp.org/search?q=teabot%40gitea.io) to prevent against unwanted modification of binaries.
 To validate the binary, download the signature file which ends in `.asc` for the binary you downloaded and use the GPG command line tool.

 ```sh